 Thoughts: I kind of go into this below, but I'm actually not a huge brush person.
 I let my hair air-dry 95% of the time, so really, I just need something to detangle my hair, and I've always preferred combs, as they seem to cause less fallout for me.
-(I'm a little OCD when it comes to hanging onto every last hair on my head!)
-However, when I am styling my hair and trying to make an actual effort, nothing gives you that salon-level shine, volume, and fluff like a really great brush, and my customized version from Prose is pretty damn perfect.
+(I'm a little meticulous about hanging on to every last hair on my head!)
+However, when I am styling my hair and trying to make an actual effort, nothing gives me that salon-level shine, volume, and fluff like a really great brush, and my customized version from Prose is pretty damn perfect.
 First of all, the extra details like your gilded, monogrammed initials are so fun (um, this is such a great gift idea), and like all of the Prose products, it's uniquely handcrafted and personalized to give your unique hair the best royal treatment.
-Each brush is made in France (and monogrammed in Brooklyn!), with four different bristle types available depending on your hair type and texture: boar bristle for fine-to-normal hair (that's me!), boar and nylon bristle for normal-to-thick hair, tipped-metal bristle for thick or coily hair, and a vegan option with agave bristles that mimic classic boar.
+Each brush is made in France (and monogrammed in Brooklyn), with four different bristle types available depending on your hair type and texture: boar bristle for fine-to-normal hair (that's me!), boar and nylon bristle for normal-to-thick hair, tipped-metal bristle for thick or coily hair, and a vegan option with agave bristles that mimic classic boar.

 Shop the rest of Erin's hair routine:

 I've been loving this lightweight serum treatment from Kérastase.
 It smells amazing, and it doesn't leave any kind of residue in my hair.
 (You can just leave it—it completely soaks in, so there's no need to wash it out!)
 It's specifically made for blondes or anyone who lightens their hair, and the mixture of edelweiss flower and hyaluronic acid helps heal, hydrate, and renourish stressed strands while you sleep.
 A little goes a long way, so you will get your money's worth here.